-If you have hypermobile joints, you are able to extend them easily and painlessly beyond the normal range of motion.
-Hypermobility of the joints occurs when the tissues holding a joint together—mainly ligaments—are too loose.
+If you have hypermobile joints, you’re able to extend them easily and painlessly beyond the normal range of motion.
+Hypermobility of the joints occurs when the tissues holding a joint together, mainly ligaments and the joint capsule, are too loose.
 Often, weak muscles around the joint also contribute to hypermobility.

-- bone structure: bone shape or the depth of the joint sockets
+- bone shape or the depth of the joint sockets

-- poor sense of proprioception (the ability to sense how far you are stretching)
+- a poor sense of proprioception, which is the ability to sense how far you’re stretching

 Some people with hypermobile joints also develop stiffness or pain in their joints.
 This is called joint hypermobility syndrome.

-In rare cases, hypermobile joints are the result of an underlying medical condition.
+In rare cases, hypermobile joints occur due to an underlying medical condition.
 Conditions that could potentially cause hypermobility include:

-Usually, people with hypermobile joints do not have other symptoms, so they do not need treatment for their condition.
+Usually, people with hypermobile joints don’t have other symptoms, so they don’t need treatment for their condition.

 However, you should see a doctor if you have:

 - pain in the loose joint during or after movement

 - sudden changes in the appearance of the joint